Karl-Günther Heimsoth: Departure from the Nazi Party

 In 1930 Heimsoth joined the Kampfgemeinschaft Revolutionärer Nationalsozialisten (KGRNS), a group led by Strasser who had left the NSDAP, and that same year he went on to take the "Office for the Study of Foreign Policy", besides becoming a member of the Reichsführerrat ("Council of Leaders of the Reich") of the KGRNS.
 Between Strasser, who belonged to the "left" wing of the NSDAP, and Hitler there had previously been differences in the policy pursued by the latter in matters of legality.
 In June 1931 Strasser warned the police about the existence of Röhm's letters.
 Heimsoth dropped out of the KGRNS in August 1931; in September he called the KGRNS a "fascist government reserve" and told them that his decision was not the result of a political discussion, but was for personal reasons.

-Heimsoth joined the Communist Party of Germany (KPD), led by Beppo Römer.
+Heimsoth joined the Communist Party of Germany (KPD), joining a nationalist faction led by Beppo Römer.
 Heimsoth was a member of the Executive Committee (Leiko) of the Aufbruch-Arbeitskreise (AAK) focused around the magazine Aufbruch published by Römer.
 The AAK was an attempt by the KPD to win over circles of intellectuals and military officers as allies in their fight against Nazism.
 Heimsoth was also an informer of the political-military apparatus of the KPD, part of the party's secret service under the command of Hans Kippenberger.

-After the Machtergreifung, the Nazi Seizure of Power, Heimsoth continued giving information to the KPD secret service.
-A September 1933 Gestapo report indicates continued contact with Beppo Römer.
-In early July 1934, Heimsoth was shot dead by an SS command in Berlin, as part of the purge carried out during the so-called Night of the Long Knives, in which Hitler got rid of political enemies both real and imagined.
-Ernst Jünger later said of the murder that Heimsoth "kept a dubious practice in the Wittenbergplatz, a real pitfall.
-Just like the clairvoyant Hanussen, he was full of dangerous secrets and was one of the first to be killed."